-Bremen has developed into a city of high technological expertise and innovative strength – right in the heart of Europe.
-Bremen is the first city in Germany to be awarded the title of »City of science« in recognition of its optimal combination of science and economics.
+The city of Bremen has developed into a location with high technological competence and innovative strength in the center of Europe.
+Due to its dedication to science and business, Bremen was the first city in Germany to earn the title "City of Science".

-As per the motto of the University of Applied Sciences Bremen – “Science in the City” – the International Graduate Center is located directly in the heart of Bremen, only a few minutes walk from the city’s historic center.
+Bremen could be described as a lively, pulsating city, rich in tradition and history, dedicated to future-oriented science and research, as well as industry, trade and cultural diversity.
+According to the motto of the Bremen University of Applied Sciences, "Science in the City", the International Graduate Center is located right in the heart of Bremen and is only a short walk from the historic center.

 … a city of short distances